macrotex/ikiwiki-build/README.md

 There are two parameters:

-   1. `GITURL`: an enviroment variable passed into the container that is a Git URL pointing to a git repository with the Markdown source.
+   1. `GIT_URL`: an enviroment variable passed into the container that is a Git URL pointing to a git repository with the Markdown source.

    2. an output directory where the rendered ikiwiki pages will be placed.